JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

 So, my take:

 **The SPEC implies that JSON should behave like a JavaScript object and ignore all but the last duplicate key if duplicate keys are found.**

+That is all I'm saying.
+I've used a lot of words to say a simple thing.
+Sorry about that.

 So,